referefref/canarytokendetector/README.md

-# Microsoft Word Canary Token Detector
+# Thinkst Canarytokens Detector and Diffuser/Nullifier

 A simple script to detect and remove [***Canary Tokens***](https://canarytokens.org/)